Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Strong Tangent-Immersions

-In this section we introduce $T$-immersions, which are a class of morphisms in a tangent category which structurally describe what it means to be an immersion in terms of tangent categorical data.
-While we will generically focus on maps which are $p$-carrable, we will give the definition for general tangent categories before specializing.
-We will also examine how $T$-immersions relate to $T$-unramified and $0$-carrable morphisms later on in this section.
+we will need to recall some classical category theory of prepullbacks.
+While we generically focus on morphisms which are $p$-carrable, it is interesting for the maximally general case to give such a connection to prepullbacks.
+Consequently we will give the definition for general tangent categories before specializing and focusing more on the $p$-carrable case.
+We will also examine how strong $T$-immersions relate to $T$-unramified and $0$-carrable morphisms later on in this section (cf.\@ Proposition \ref{Prop: Immersion Unramified} in particular).